wxyz-abcd/node-haxball/README.md

     - `fakeSetKickRateLimit(min, rate, burst, byId)`: triggers a fake kick rate limit change event that apparently came from `player(byId)`. `min`, `rate`, `burst`>=0.
     - `fakeSetTeamColors(teamId, angle, colors, byId)`: triggers `team(teamId)`'s colors change event that apparently came from `player(byId)`.
 0<=`angle`<=180, `colors` must be an array of type (0 <= `integer` <= 16777215) that contains at most 4 integers.
     - `fakeKickPlayer(playerId, reason, ban, byId)`: triggers `player(playerId)`'s kick/ban fake event that apparently came from `player(byId)`. `reason` must be a string, `ban` must be `true` or `false`.

+- `Library`: A class that defines a library.
+Any library should be based on this class.

+  - `constructor(name, metadata)`: Creates a new Library instance with given `name`. `metadata` is the information that you would want to show/update/control inside a GUI application. `metadata` should be especially useful for version checks inside the `initialize` callback.

+  - `properties`:
+    - `name`: Name of the library.
+Must be unique.
+All `Library`s can be accessed with their names via `Room.librariesMap[name]`.

+  - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `Library` object.
+These are defined in `Library.prototype`.
+    - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
+This function should define the given `metadata` object inside this `Library` object.
+This is not done here for optimization purposes.
+(We do not need these values in a non-GUI environment.)
+For example, the libraries in the examples folder use the following metadata structure: `{version, author, description}`.
+    - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
+This function should define the given `variable` object inside this `Library` object.
+This is not done here for optimization purposes.
+(We do not need these values in a non-GUI environment.)
+For example, the plugins in the examples folder use the following variable structure: `{name, type, value, range, description}`.
+This function should return the value of the `variable`.
+This function should be used whenever a variable whose value is changeable from outside will be defined.

+  - `callbacks`:
+    - `initialize(room)`: Only called once while creating or joining a room, or during a call to `Room.updateLibrary`.
+    - `finalize()`: Only called once while leaving a room, or during a call to `Room.updateLibrary`.

 - `RoomConfig`: A class that defines a room configuration object.
 Room configurations should be based on this class.